TonPlaygramBot/TonPlaygramWebApp/README.md

 **Influencer admin shows "No submissions"** – Ensure your developer token is set in `bot/.env` via `AIRDROP_ADMIN_TOKENS` and in `webapp/.env` through `VITE_API_AUTH_TOKEN` so the webapp can fetch pending submissions.

+**Telegram reaction not detected** – The `/api/tasks/verify-telegram-reaction` endpoint checks that you reacted to [TonPlaygram/1/16](https://t.me/TonPlaygram/1/16) using the Telegram Bot API.
+Make sure `BOT_TOKEN` is configured and call this endpoint before completing the `react_tg_post` task.

 ## License